-After graduating from Berklee College of Music, current composition student Eden Raiz (M.M.
+After graduating from Berklee College of Music, composition student Eden Raiz (M.M.
 '16) spent a year traveling and touring before continuing her studies at the Conservatory.

-Current opera student Simon Dyer (G.P.D. ’17) talks about the program's supportive faculty, his affection for the nearby Museum of Fine Arts, and his role as an emerging artist with Boston Lyric Opera.
+Opera student Simon Dyer (G.P.D. ’17) talks about the program's supportive faculty, his affection for the nearby Museum of Fine Arts, and his role as an emerging artist with Boston Lyric Opera.

 Ian Gollub (M.M.
 '12, music education) won the 2015 Alumni Entrepreneurial Grant and used the funding to create and launch the Global Learning Charter Jazz Initiative.
 Read his post to learn about his journey building the program.

 Sarah Shechtman graduated from Boston Conservatory in 2013 with an M.M. in vocal pedagogy, her third degree from the Conservatory.
 She also graduated with both a B.M. and an M.M. in vocal performance.
 Sarah is an active performer in the Boston area and also serves as assistant director of admissions and theater and voice representative.

 Alexis Scheer (B.F.A. ’14, musical theater) is an actor, playwright, and producing artistic director of Off the Grid Theatre Company.
 She is currently pursuing an M.F.A. in olaywriting at Boston Playwrights' Theatre at Boston University.
 Catch her next in Blasted, September 2-18, 2016, at the Calderwood Pavilion in Boston.
 More info and tickets at offthegridtheatre.com.
 Follow Alexis at alexisscheer.com.